 Yes.
 But when a flexibly furloughed employee is on annual leave, any hours taken as holiday during the claim period should be counted as furloughed hours rather than working hours, even if this is on days when it was agreed that the employee would work.

 What do I pay an employee on flexible furlough?

 You will pay the employee for the hours they work, along with National Insurance Contributions and pension contributions for those hours.

 The amount that the scheme will cover will begin to decrease from September 2020, and you will be responsible for all of the national insurance and pension contributions from August 2020, regardless of the employee being on flexible furlough.
-More information on the wage costs you can claim are contained in a separate note.
-“Furloughing under the Job Retention Scheme”.

 When claiming for employees who are flexibly furloughed you should not claim until you are sure of the exact number of hours they will have worked during the claim period.
 This means that you should claim when you have certainty about the number of hours your employees are working during the claim period.
 If you claim in advance and your employee works for more hours than you have told HMRC about, then you will have to pay some of the grant back to HMRC.

 You’ll need to keep records of how many hours your employees work and the number of hours they are furloughed during flexible furlough.
 For example, you will need to record that an employee who normally works for 37 hours a week is actually working for 15 hours and is furloughed for 22 hours.

 Can my employees work for me during “down time” in flexible furlough?

 During flexible furlough, employees are not allowed to do any work for you or any linked or associated organisation during the periods that you record them as being on furlough.

 Employees on flexible furlough can do training during the hours that they are recorded as being on furlough, but must be paid at least National Minimum Wage for those hours.